arschles/go-in-5-minutes/episode1/README.md

 Go in 5 Minutes, episode 1.

 This screencast shows how to write a full featured RESTful HTTP server.
-We'll focus on concepts by building a RESTful HTTP server that provides a key/value store.
+We'll build a simple key/value store behind an HTTP API.

 ## Administrivia